-In the excitement of kicking off a new project or especially a new client-vendor relationship, it can be very easy to skip over the nitty-gritty unpleasant parts of a contract.
-A lot of entrepreneurs are skittish about setting client expectations: scope of work, hours of availability, net payment terms, even extremely important things like commission on co-pitched deals.
-Neither side wants to be thinking of negative scenarios or discussing dealbreakers during the honeymoon phase of a new partnership.
+In the excitement of kicking off a new project or especially a new client-vendor relationship, it can be easy to skip over the nitty-gritty parts of a contract.
+A lot of entrepreneurs are skittish about setting client expectations on scope of work, hours of availability, net payment terms.
+Reluctance to hash out unpleasant particulars is understandable — neither side wants to be thinking of negative scenarios during a new partnership’s honeymoon phase.
 But in almost any project, unforeseen hiccups will arise, and it truly eases the situation if terms are in place to deal with it.

 So, before you dive headfirst into your next collaborative partnership, do each other a favor: Discuss every detail.
-Structure not just the billing system, but time commitments, calendar milestones, the revision and approval process, and project scope.
-Then put things in writing, in the scope of work or other contract.
-It might seem like a tedious and unpleasant prelude to “the work,” but we spoke to several freelancers and entrepreneurs who swear by specific strategies that have been instrumental to their continued career success — and who are generous enough to share their lessons learned through harsh experience.
+Structure not just the billing system, but time commitments, frequency of check-in calls or meetings, calendar milestones, the revision and approval process, and project scope.
+Then put things in writing, in the scope of work or another template.

 1. Never forget that time is more than money.
 Time is life.